OAA CYOC

 This is a very basic rundown of a filmmaking workflow.
 There are variables and circumstances and additional workflows others may also employ.

-The Filmmaking for Actors Course addresses the workflow above by teaching the principles in the course syllabus below.
+The Filmmaking for Actors Course covers the workflow outlined above by teaching the key principles detailed in the syllabus below.

 Syllabus